top of page

 Project Management is narrow and temporary.

-This is why Work Management is becoming essential for every worker, not just project managers.
+Work management includes project management.
+Project management does not include all of work management.
+This is why work management is becoming essential for every worker, not only for project managers.

 The Core Components of Work Management